 Are you the biological parent of a 2-year-old child?
-If so, you and your child may be eligible to participate in a research study to help better understand how young children learn and think about the world around them.
-Requires two study visits in your home that involve playing games and completing questionnaires.
+If so, your child may be eligible to participate in a research study to help better understand how young children learn and think about the world around them.
+Both biological parents must also be willing to participate.
+Requires two remote study visits that involve playing games and completing questionnaires.
 Compensation provided.

 The toddler years are an important time for child development.
 The purpose of this study is to find out more about how young children learn and think about the world around them.
 Researchers hope their findings will lead to better ways to help children learn in the future.

 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?

 - Child has no diagnosed health complications or disabilities